raviX007/NextJS_Backend/README.md

 This backend provides API endpoints for text generation based on user messages.
 To use it, you'll need a frontend interface to interact with the API.

 ## API Endpoints

-- `OPTIONS /api/chat`: This is used for handling HTTP OPTIONS requests and sets the necessary CORS headers.

 - `POST /api/getRes`: This endpoint is used to submit user messages and receive text generation responses.
 It expects a JSON array of user messages.
 Example request: